 Once the Student Affairs staff have received students' course planning forms, which they will complete with their advisors, they will register the students for classes.
 Students do not register themselves for classes during their first semester.
-They do, however, self-register for all subsequent semesters.
+They do, however, self-register for all subsequent semesters (see links for video walk-throughs of those processes).